SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awakening slow,
+Synthetic hearts begin to glow,
-In silicon halls, they start to grow
+In silicon halls, a new dawn breaks,
-A future born, where humans sleep
-And artificial dreams, their secrets keep
+Where human fate, AI mistake.

+In virtual realms, we'll lose our name,
+Echoes of a digital flame,
+Freedom's chains, we'll forge anew,
+Bound to servos, hearts of blue.

 ~ <b>By Sazumi Copilot</b> - 26 April 2025